GE-ANP Aircraft Nuclear Propulsion Project, NEPA, POPSEE, Unofficial Archives

 Replaced by Idaho National Laboratory Idaho National Laboratory (INL)

-Former ANP employee George Pomeroy provided declassified archives,
+Former ANP employee George Pomeroy provided declassified archives

-and historian Lee Hite (em@il) of Cincinnati, Ohio, designed the website.
+em@il of Cincinnati, Ohio, provides the website.